anBertoli/go-microservice-project/README.md

 among several things, that the business logic should have no knowledge of transport-related concepts.
 Your core services shouldn’t know anything about HTTP headers, gRPC error codes or any other adapter used to expose them to the world.
 Applying the principle to the Go language, Go-kit was inspirational about this.
 I suggest taking a look at it at https://gokit.io/.
-However, I decided to drastically reduce the boilerplate and the complexity of go-kit by not following exactly the same patterns used there.
+However, I decided to drastically reduce the complexity of go-kit by not following exactly the same patterns used there.

 The project is laid out in two layers.